Looking for a different type of basil? Check out the 15 most popular varieties.

 Lettuce leaf basil is an Italian basil with a mild flavor.
 Although the leaves are large, the plant itself is pretty compact in size.
 It is one of the shorter basils growing to just about a foot high.
 It is also slow to flower, so lasts a bit longer in the heat of the summer before going to seed.

-Green Ruffled Basil grows 20 to 24 inches tall.
+Green Ruffles Basil is larger than its cousin the sweet basil growing up to 24 inches tall.
+The leaves are also quite big at four to six inches long.
 It can be harvested as early as 70 days.

 Holy basil is also known as tulsi which means the incomparable one in South Asia.
 It is a sacred plant in Hinduism.
 There are many medicinal as well as religious uses for Holy Basil.
 Holy Basil is used to treat stomach ailments, the kidneys and promote blood circulation.

 Cinnamon Basil is a spicy, fragrant variety of basil.
-The cinnamon basil plant is pretty in the herb garden.
-The stems are a reddish purple color with pink flowers at maturity.
+The cinnamon basil plant is another beauty in the herb garden.
+The stems are a reddish, purple color with pink flowers at maturity.

 Popular Recipes using Cinnamon Basil